wehkamp/front-end-guide/README.md

 The most common `npm` commands can be found [here](https://docs.npmjs.com/). `npm` is extensible and one of our extensions is `npm-check` which makes updating dependencies a breeze especially when the modern JavaScript project requires so many dependencies these days.
 [Do check it out!](https://github.com/dylang/npm-check)

 - [npm Homepage](https://docs.npmjs.com/)

-### Linting CSS
-Like ESlint, Stylelint also enables you to auto fix code although the feature is not fully matured yet, and is only able to correct a limited number of rules.